yingshaoxo/University_Notes/electrical-engineering/ac/ac-circuit.md

 ### What's the purpose of 3 basic components in AP circuit?

-> If we need to block DC we use a capacitor.
+> If we need to block DC, we use a capacitor.

-> If we need to block very high frequency AC we use an inductor.
+> If we need to block very high frequency AC, we use an inductor.

-> If we need to design a filter we (can) use resistors, capacitors and inductors.
+> If we need to design a filter, we (can) use resistors, capacitors and inductors.

 ___

 ### As the previous

 No matter in DC or AC, those components all have `current` and `voltage`.

+So we have to find out how to represente those things using vector formula.